nuunamnir/nuunamnir.dot-files/ISSUES.md

 * some keyboard shortcut switches keyboard layout - needs to fixed

 ## Other
+* use nvidia PRIME (to save battery?)
-* automatically update system time depending on location
+* automatically update system time depending on location, add timezone update to sunlight.py
 * bluetooth widget should be hidden when not used
 * show internet status
 * understand timeshift